How to Close Profitable Sales – Because it costs you a lot to close cheap business!

 - Checked budget and budget availability because you don’t want to spend time with the wrong person or zero budget prospects

-- Mapped the decision making process with the decision maker because that’s how you keep track of where you both are.
+- Mapped the decision making process with each of the interested parties and with the decision maker/s because that’s how you keep track of where you both are.

-- Uncovered the buying criteria because you need to know their expectations and buying pathways.
+- Understood the respective needs and buying criteria because you need to know their expectations and buying decision pathways.

 - Uncovered the date the decision will be made by, based on when the product/solution need to be in place, because this will help you track the deal though your sales funnel and sales pipeline